llee4/630library/CONTRIBUTIONS.md

 There are three ways that you can contribute:
 1. Look through the repositories Issues and choose one to resolve.
 Feel free to comment with any questions.
 2. Edit IDEAS.md and add your own ideas/things you would like to see in this repository.
-In the same vein, you can also open your own issue.
+In the same vein, you can also open your own issue, which is always welcomed (especially if it's based off of a note in IDEAS.md).
 3. Add documentation to any source!
 This is extremely helpful.